DanielAvdar/activations-plus/README.md

-# This is a template for creating a Python package repository for open source projects.
+# Activations Plus

+Activations Plus is a Python package designed to provide a collection of advanced activation functions for machine learning and deep learning models.
+These activation functions are implemented to enhance the performance of neural networks by addressing specific challenges such as sparsity, non-linearity, and gradient flow.

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/activations-plus)](https://pypi.org/project/activations-plus/)
 [![version](https://img.shields.io/pypi/v/activations-plus)](https://img.shields.io/pypi/v/activations-plus)